General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Introduction

 \section{Introduction}

-In this paper, we consider the problem of steering the distribution of the state where the system dynamics is governed by a discrete time stable first-order linear stochastic difference equation.
-The linear dynamics of the system reads
+In this paper, we consider the problem of steering the distribution of the state where the system dynamics are governed by a discrete-time stable first-order linear stochastic difference equation.
+The linear dynamics of the system read

+Here stability refers to the fact that the equilibrium $x(k)=0$ is asymptotically and exponentially stable.
+Since the system is stable and we assume $a(k)$ to be positive, we have $a(k) \in(0,1)$.
+The control input to the system at time step $k$ is defined as $u(k)$, and $x(k)$ is its state.